nateraluis/cv/index.md

 	- Developed and maintained a python module to generate decarbonization simulations.
 	- Core developer for main module powering decarbonization simulations for aluminium, chemicals, concrete and cement, and ammonia.
 - **Internal processes.**
-	- Stablished the internal Git workflow for the company.
+	- Established the internal Git workflow for the company.
 	- Development and coaching for non-technical team members to use the technical tools.

 `2021 - 2021`